The country

 The security situation

 Presidential, legislative, and provincial elections were held in December 2018 and early 2019 across most of the country.
-In 2019 than the country experienced the first transfer of power to an opposition candidate without significant violence or a coup since the DRC's independence.
+In 2019 then, the country experienced the first transfer of power to an opposition candidate without significant violence or a coup since the DRC's independence.
 Opposition candidate Félix Tshisekedi was announced the election winner on 10 January 2019 and inaugurated two weeks later.
+The next presidential, legislative, and provincial elections were held in December 2023.

-While the security situation improved in some areas in 2021, armed conflict and natural disasters continue to cause significant displacement the east of the country, particularly in the provinces of North Kivu and Ituri where a state of siege was declared in April 2022 due to escalating attacks.
-North Kivu, Ituri, and South Kivu suffered in 2021 and 2022 from an escalation of targeted attacks by armed groups against civilians, many of whom have already been displaced due to conflict and violence.
-Much of the recent instability is driven by illicit mining, regional rivalries, and a proxy war between DRC’s eastern neighbors Uganda and Rwanda.
-Despite efforts to achieve peace in eastern Congo, mistrust between leaders of the DRC, Rwanda and Uganda, is a major obstacle.
+While the security situation improved in some areas in 2021, armed conflict and natural disasters continue to cause significant displacement in the east of the country, particularly in the provinces of North Kivu and Ituri where a state of siege was declared in April 2022 due to escalating attacks.
+North Kivu, Ituri, and South Kivu suffered between 2021 and 2023 from an escalation of targeted attacks by armed groups against civilians, many of whom have already been displaced due to conflict and violence.

 While the DR Congo continues to experience violence perpetrated by more than 130 armed groups active in the eastern regions, the UN Organization Stabilization Mission in the DRC (MONUSCO) has operated in the regions since 1999 and is the largest UN peacekeeping mission in the world.
 The mission has been authorized to use all necessary means to carry out its mandate to protect civilians, humanitarian personnel and human rights defenders under imminent threat of physical violence and to support the Government of the DRC in its stabilization and peace consolidation efforts.